Vietnam.vn - Nền tảng quảng bá Việt Nam

 The author (right) took a photo with Mr. Nguyen Dung, typist, Cuu Nuoc newspaper at the shelter at HC2 Ba Long - Photo: PS

-Upon arrival, we were not allowed to return to the battlefield immediately, but had to stay at the Party School of the Regional Committee to attend an elementary political class.
-The Party School of the Regional Committee was located more than 2 hours walk from Cao Boi slope, where in summer and winter, the clouds covered the whole year round, and the sunlight was rarely seen.
+Upon arrival, we were not able to return to the battlefield immediately but had to stay at the Party School of the Regional Committee to attend an elementary political class.
+The Party School of the Regional Committee was located more than 2 hours walk from Cao Boi slope, where in summer as well as winter, the clouds covered the whole year round, and sunlight was rarely seen.

 After more than 40 days of closing classes, I was assigned to Quang Tri province to take up work.
 At that time, the provincial agencies were stationed in Ta Rut commune, Huong Hoa district, a fairly safe location, because since July 15, 1968, after the US troops had to flee Khe Sanh because they could not withstand the stormy attacks of our army and people, the South-North Huong Hoa area was liberated, we had completely controlled the mountains and forests.

 Upon returning to Quang Tri, the Provincial Party Committee's Organizing Committee introduced me to work at the Provincial Party Committee's Propaganda Department.
-The Propaganda Department at that time was headed by Mr. Nguyen Van Luong, a member of the Provincial Party Committee's Standing Committee, with Mr. Ho Nhu Y, who was also the Editor-in-Chief of the Cuu Nuoc newspaper, as the Deputy Head, and Mr. Nguyen Loan, the Deputy Head, directly in charge of the Provincial Party School.
+The Propaganda Department at that time was headed by Mr. Nguyen Van Luong, member of the Provincial Party Committee's Standing Committee, the Deputy Head was Mr. Ho Nhu Y, who was also the Editor-in-Chief of the Cuu Nuoc newspaper, and Mr. Nguyen Loan, the Deputy Head, was directly in charge of the Provincial Party School.

-It was called an agency but there were only 6 half-submerged, half-surfaced thatched houses (often called huts) hidden discreetly under the dense forest canopy.
+It was called an agency but there were only 6 thatched houses built in a half-submerged, half-exposed style (often called huts) hidden discreetly under the dense forest canopy.
 The newspaper Cuu Nuoc was edited by Ho Nhu Y, the Editorial Secretary was Nguyen Kim Uynh, the reporters included Nghiem Sy Thai (when I arrived, Thai had returned to the plains); Thi Huong, Vu The Suy, Le Van Can (Binh Phuong), Vu Cuong were reporters from the News Agency but worked with the newspaper.
-In addition, there was Tran Thanh Lam, a painter specializing in wood carving large headlines and sketching images, and Thanh was a technical officer repairing cameras, typewriters, Roneo printers, and participating in filming Dynamo with the Radio Station Team.
+In addition, there was Tran Thanh Lam, a painter specializing in wood carving large headlines and sketching images, Thanh was a technical officer repairing cameras, typewriters, Roneo printers and participated in filming Dynamo with the Radio Team.

-Every day, there are 4 slow-read news bulletins, after recording, I edit them into my own news and articles and then give them to Mr. Kim Uynh to process.
-With my help, Mr. Can was very happy, because he had another collaborator.
-Mr. Can gave me the Orionton Radio and said: "This week you record in the afternoon, I record in the morning, next week it will be the other way around".
-I said, I already have a Sony Radio so you can keep the Orionton in your place and suggested that we should each work one day to have time to edit, Mr. Can immediately agreed.
+Every day, there are 4 news bulletins that I read slowly, write down, edit into my own news and articles, and then give to Mr. Kim Uynh to process.
+With my help, Mr. Can was very happy because he had another collaborator.
+Mr. Can gave me the Radio Orionton and said: "This week you write in the afternoon, I write in the morning, next week it will be the other way around."
+I said, I already have a Sony Radio so you can keep the Orionton in your place and suggested that we should each work one day to have time to edit, Mr. Can agreed immediately.

-The next day, I started my work quite smoothly.
-Because during my days in the North, I often turned on the radio and recorded the slow news about the war on the battlefield, then edited it and announced it to my brothers to listen to, everyone really liked it.
+The next day, I got to work quite smoothly.
+Because during the days in the North, I often turned on the radio and recorded the slow news about the war on the battlefield, then edited it and announced it to my brothers to listen to, everyone really liked it.

-Moreover, thanks to the practical experience of the years of working on the Dong Gio Linh battlefield, when I heard about it, I could imagine how to fight and what kind of fighting style it was.
-After 5 days of careful and meticulous work, I edited 6 news reports and wrote a rather attractive report and submitted it to Mr. Uynh.
-Holding my manuscript in one hand and a cigarette rolled in the PaKô style in the other, he narrowed his eyes and smiled, "You're very good, interesting!
-New reporters are different."
+Moreover, thanks to the practical life experience from the years of working on the Dong Gio Linh battlefield, when I heard about it, I could imagine how to fight and what kind of fighting style it was.
+After 5 days of careful and meticulous work, I edited 6 news reports and wrote a rather attractive report to submit to Mr. Uynh.
+Holding my manuscript in one hand and a cigarette rolled in the style of the PaKô people in the other, he narrowed his eyes and smiled, "You're very good, good!
+A new reporter is different."

-But there is one thing you need to pay attention to so that it doesn't happen again next time, you know?
-It's because a newspaper can't have 3 articles written by one person, you can write freely, the newspaper can publish 4 to 5 of your articles at once but you have to use a pen name, otherwise readers will think that the newspaper is so rare, the Editorial Secretary is also responsible for this shortcoming."
+But there is one thing you need to pay attention to so that it doesn't happen again, you know?
+It's because a newspaper can't have 3 articles written by one person, you can write freely, the newspaper can publish 4 to 5 of your articles at a time but you have to use a pen name, otherwise readers will think the newspaper is so rare, the Editorial Secretary is also responsible for this shortcoming."

 So my pen names Phan Trung Chinh and Ha Linh Giang were born right in Ta Rut land and I actually became a reporter for Cuu Nuoc newspaper (the agency of the National Liberation Front of Quang Tri province).